DIT112-V20/group-10/README.md

 **Software**

-Our android application ("Magess") to control the car
+Our android application ("Magess") to control the car.

-Software that can upload the sketches to the car i.e. Arduino IDE
+Software that can upload the sketches to the car i.e. Arduino IDE.

+***
 **_How to use it_**

 Note: you will need some prior technical knowlegde to use the car!

 First you need to add your wifi credentials in this code snippet here:

 ![code snippet](https://cdn.discordapp.com/attachments/712637138469912576/715561574172983377/Screenshot_from_2020-05-25_11-10-59.png)

 The "ssid" should be the name of your network and the password of it should be put where the "password" is stated.